Come and join us August 22nd, 23rd and 24th for the

 this is our 9th year of striving to keep the past alive.

 The Kinzua Heritage Festival is three days of history and fun tucked into a beautiful hillside

 on Fox Hill Road in Russell, PA.

 Native American and traditional artisans display their crafts and skills throughout the grounds.
-Artisans at the festival have showcased everything from glass blowing to metalwork, leather crafts to hand spun yarns.
-This year we will be expanding our heritage demonstrators and we look forward to seeing candle dipping on site.
+Artisans at the festival have showcased everything from glass blowing to metalwork, leather crafts to hand spun yarns, candle dipping to longbow making.

-Follow the path through the woods and visit with the craft people and demonstrators on your way to the hand constructed longhouse, but watch out for the Civil War reenactors roaming the woods.
+Follow the paths through the woods and visit with the craft people and demonstrators on your way to the hand constructed longhouse, but watch out for the Civil War reenactors roaming the woods.

 At the rear stage tucked into the trees, you can relax while listen to storytelling or acoustic music, watching the children play games, sit with friends and enjoy the forest.